Flying ant swarmer for spring ant swarm identification in the Treasure Valley

 Pro Tip

-• Species identification - Confirming exactly what ant species you're dealing with
+• Species ID: confirming exactly which ant species you're dealing with

-• Colony location assessment - Using knowledge of ant behavior to locate the colony
+• Colony location assessment: using ant behavior cues to track the nest

 Preventing Future Ant Problems

-• Maintain quarterly pest control - Continuous protection prevents new colonies from establishing
+• Stay on quarterly pest control.
+Continuous protection blocks new colonies before they establish.

-• Seal entry points - Caulk cracks and gaps around your foundation and utilities
+• Seal entry points.
+Caulk cracks and gaps around the foundation, utility penetrations, and door frames.

-• Eliminate attractants - Store food properly, clean up spills and crumbs
+• Cut off attractants.
+Store food properly and wipe up spills and crumbs the same day.

 Transparent Pricing